reet021/Ds_assignment1/Part-II/README.md

-## Part II – Python Package
+Part II – Python Package Development

-The TOPSIS implementation from Part I was converted into a Python package named `Topsis-Reet-102303532`.
+The TOPSIS implementation was converted into a Python package named Topsis-Reet-102303532 following PyPI standards.

-The package follows standard Python packaging structure and can be installed using pip after uploading to PyPI.

-Command-line execution is supported using entry points.
+The package supports command-line execution using entry points.